 Little did I know that on our very first night here, I would become incredibly ill.

 Around midnight it all starts.
 By early morning my son rang the Kori Ubud Resort and Spa reception.
-They kindly called the 24 hour Ubud Medical Clinic, and the medical centre sent out a Doctor and his Assistant to tend to me in our resort room.
+They kindly called the 24 hour Ubud Medical Clinic, and the medical center sent out a Doctor and his Assistant to tend to me in our resort room.

 I was so sick for several days with a bacterial infection throughout many of my internal organs.

-On two separate occasions the doctor was called in – once in the middle of the night, and this resulted in me being taken into Ubud Medical Centre and spending those days on an IV drip.
+On two separate occasions, the doctor was called in – once in the middle of the night, and this resulted in me being taken into Ubud Medical Centre and spending those days on an IV drip.

 He messaged friends and family using social media (thank goodness for wi-fi), and informed them of my illness and updated them with day to day progress.
-As I was so very sick, he was fantastic and a very mature eleven year old.
+As I was so very sick, he was fantastic and a very mature eleven-year-old.

-Considering she has some special needs children, and is in Israel, that was pretty amazing.
+Considering she has some special needs children and is in Israel, that was pretty amazing.

 But meanwhile back at the resort, Explorason was tended to by Kori Ubud Resort and Spa staff with amazing concern.